 Owen Sheers splits Joseph Jones into four free verse stanzas, each measuring four lines.
-There is no rhyme scheme, but due to the amount of syllables in each of the lines in the final stanza, the end of the poem has a sense of poetic completion.
+There is no rhyme scheme, but due to the number of syllables in each of the lines in the final stanza, the end of the poem has a sense of poetic completion.
 The first two lines measure 3 syllables each, whereas the final two measure 4.
-This progression gives the final stanza metrical flow, neatly drawing to a close as we say goodbye to Joseph Jones.
+This progression gives the final stanza a metrical flow, neatly drawing to a close as we say goodbye to Joseph Jones.
 You can read the full poem here.

 Joseph Jones Analysis

 Sheers begins the poem in a very colloquial, ‘Of course’.
 This colloquialism fits the theme of the poem, exploring the life of Joseph Jones, who seemingly never really amounted to anything.
-The ‘Of course’ also suggests that although never really escaping the ‘small town’, Joseph Jones is a name which Sheers and all his friend still know.
+The ‘Of course’ also suggests that although never really escaping the ‘small town’, Joseph Jones is a name which Sheers and all his friends still know.
 He is a character that is perhaps so stereotypical that he is hard to forget.